rivm-syso/pbk-demo-models/models/simple_inhalation/README.md

 ## Considerations

 * In this model, the alveolar air compartment explicitly models the alveolar air, which is only part of the total air in the lungs.
+* Transfer from alveolar air to blood (inhalation) is modelled as perfusion limited (using blood flow rate).
+* Transfer from blood to alveolar air (exhalation) is modelled as ventilation limited (using alveolar ventilation rate).
-* The alveolar ventilation rate of 2220 L/h seems to be very high.
-Yet, this is the same as used in the EuroMix PBK model by Tebby et al. (2020), which was based on Brown et al. (1997).
+* Tebby et al. (2020) used an alveolar ventilation rate of 2220 L/h in the EuroMix PBK model, which was based on Brown et al. (1997).
+This seems to be unrealistically high.
+Therefore instead, an alternative value of 252 L/h was used as model default, based on the following consideration:
+    * alveolar ventilation rate = (Tidal volume – dead space volume) x respiratory rate
+    * alveolar ventilation rate = (500 ml (male)/400 mL (female) – 150 mL) x 12 breaths/minute = 4200 mL/min = 252 L/h (male)

 ## References